Iodine is essential for optimal thyroid function, and the biggest cause of hypothyroidism worldwide is iodine deficiency.

 All of the symptoms of iodine deficiency are related to its effect on the thyroid:

-Hypothyroidism – As the body’s iodine levels fall, hypothyroidism may develop, since iodine is essential for making thyroid hormone.
+As the body’s iodine levels fall, hypothyroidism may develop, as iodine is essential for making thyroid hormone.
 While this is uncommon in the United States, iodine deficiency is the most common cause of hypothyroidism worldwide (see Hypothyroidism brochure).

 To discover more about your iodine intake and your thyroid, see chapter 9 ‘Your Thyroid – How To Boost Your Metabolism, Have Abundant Energy And Lose Weight‘ from page 149 in ‘Conquer Your PCOS Naturally‘.